We work with owners to provide spay/neuter services to their cats. We believe in Trap/Neuter/Return as a humane solution for stray and feral cats.

 Volunteers are needed to trap cats on location, care for cats in traps, transport cats to/from surgery, pick up cats from owners and transport to/from surgery.
 If you are interested in volunteering, please come to our Volunteer Orientation on the 4th Wednesday of every month, see our Event Calendar for specific dates.

-We will require cooperation of the owner and/or manager of the complex, as well as permission for a caregiver to continue feeding the feral cats.
+We will require cooperation of a caregiver.
 Due to a high volume of requests, there is often a waiting period.
 Please email firstname.lastname@example.org to request services.

 Consider the following options:

 - For advice on conducting your own trap/neuter/release program, check out the Feral Cat Coalition of Oregon.
 They will even lend you the traps.

 - Lost cost spay/neuter services for owned cats

 - To keep owned, stray cats off your property, read 10 Tips for keeping cats out of yards and gardens.